sama26/Project1-Million_Songs/README.md

 They'd like a data engineer to create a Postgres database with tables designed to optimize queries on song play analysis.

+### Repo Contents

+README.md : This file, explaining the purpose and usage of the Repo

+create_tables.py : Creates the required tables within a local Postgres database

+etl.ipynb : A notebook used to explore the stages of the ETL pipeline, for troubleshooting or development

+etl.py : The pipeline itself; this loads the datafiles into the postgres database

+sql_queries.py : A list of the SQL queries to be used to create tables and load data

+test.ipynb : A notebook used to test the ETL pipeline

 ### Built With

 * Python, inc. pandas, psycopg2